Skip to Main Content

 • Choose: Add Value, then Cash

 • Insert coins, which will then be added to your PaperCut account.
-Change is available at Borrower Services.

 • purchasing a TopUp card.
-These cost $5 or $10 and can be purchased at Borrower Services,
+These cost $5 or $10 and can be purchased at Borrower Services.

 PaperCut Account

 Yes.
 The copier on the main level takes coins.
-Change is available at Borrower Services.

 Yes.
 The library computers are networked to the colour printer on the main level.
 It costs 20¢ per copy for 8.5 x 11 paper and 30¢ per copy for 11 x 17 paper.
 NOTE: If you are printing a colour document created on another computer, it's best to save it as a PDF before transferring it to the library computer and then print from the PDF.
 Doing this helps avoid font, layout, and colour problems.